Vyral/sam-levy/_posts/2021-03-10-how-does-the-appraisal-process-work-1.md

 Appraisals are incredibly important to every financed real estate transaction, and you need to be prepared for low appraisals as a buyer or seller in this market.&nbsp;

-If you have any questions for me about buying or selling a home in Phoenix, don’t hesitate to reach out via phone or email.
-I look forward to hearing from you soon.
+If you have any questions for me about buying or selling a home in Phoenix, please don’t hesitate to reach out via phone or email.
+I look forward to hearing from you soon!